danielhrisca/asammdf/documentation/gui.rst

-S        Stack             Y Stack all active channels so that they don't overlap, keeping the X-axis range ←        Move cursor left  Moves the cursor to the next sample on the left →        Move cursor right Moves the cursor to the next sample on the right Ctrl+B   Bin               Toggle binary reprezentation of integer channels Ctrl+H   Hex               Toggle hex reprezentation of integer channels Ctrl+P   Physical          Toggle physical reprezentation of integer channels
+S        Stack             Y Stack all active channels so that they don't overlap, keeping the X-axis range ←        Move cursor left  Moves the cursor to the next sample on the left →        Move cursor right Moves the cursor to the next sample on the right Ctrl+B   Bin               Toggle binary representation of integer channels Ctrl+H   Hex               Toggle hex representation of integer channels Ctrl+P   Physical          Toggle physical representation of integer channels
 ======== ================= ================================================================================================================

 .. rubric:: Footnotes

-.. [#f1] If the cursor is prezent the zooming will center on it.
+.. [#f1] If the cursor is present the zooming will center on it.

 Single files